joursler-Sunset/idunno.Authentication/src/idunno.Authentication.Basic/README.md

 setting `AllowInsecureProtocol` to `true` in the handler options.
 If you do this you deserve everything you get.
 If you're using a non-interactive client, and are sending a user name and password to a server over HTTP the handler will not throw and will process the authentication header because frankly it's too late, you've sent everything in plain text, what's the point?

+The original BasicAuth RFC never specifically set a character set for the encoding/decoding of the user name and password, whereas RFC 7616 just requires it to be compatible with US ASCII
+(which limits the encoding to Unicode) so various clients differ in what they do.

+The `BasicAuthenticationOptions` class contains the `EncodingPreference` property to allow you to select from four possible values, `Unicode`, `Latin1`, `PeferUnicode` and `PreferLatin1`.
+* `EncodingPreference.Unicode` will only decode using Unicode
+* `EncodingPreference.Latin1` will only attempt decoding using ISO-8859-1/Latin1.
+* `EncodingPreferencePreferUnicode` will first attempt to decode using Unicode, and if an exception is thrown during the Unicode decoding it will then attempt to decode using ISO-8859-1/Latin1.
+* `EncodingPreferencePreferLatin` will first attempt to decode using ISO-8859-1/Latin1, and if an exception is thrown during the Unicode decoding it will then attempt to decode using Unicode.

+RFC 7616 also allows [the server to specify the charset/encoding it accepts](https://www.rfc-editor.org/rfc/rfc7617#section-2.1).
+To enable this set the `AdvertiseEncodingPreference` flag on options to true.

+There is no ability for a client to specify the encoding as part if the user name or password as suggested by [RFC2616, section 2.1](https://www.rfc-editor.org/rfc/rfc2047#section-2), as that way lies madness and no sane client does this.

 ## Accessing a service inside your delegate